Jr. Marketing Assistant. Perfect for new grads! Requirements: 3 years of digital marketing experience.

 First, we randomly sampled 100,000 jobs from our index of 91 million job postings.
 We extracted the # of years of experience, job level and employment type for each job using TalentWorks-proprietary parsing algorithms.
-We then used a blended Gaussian-linear kernel to calculate experience densities.
-Finally, we used an averaged ensemble of multiple independent RANSAC iterations to robustly calculate inflations against outliers.
 This was done in python with pandas, sklearn and scipy and plotted with bokeh.

 Why Are We Doing This?